-In most cases the trim frame approach is only possible because of biscuit joinery.
+In most cases the trim frame approach is only possible because of biscuit or pocket screw joinery.
 Biscuits are ovals of compressed, manufactured hardwood that fit into slots cut with a hand-held power tool.
 The result is an ultra-strong and hidden joint, but the way you use biscuit joints for trim frames depends on the kind of trim you’re working with.
 I use #20 biscuits for most trim frames, though the smaller #10 size is also useful.
 Pocket joints are held together with special screws driven into angled holes created with a simple jig.
 Either way – biscuits or pocket screws – the idea is to build a complete frame first, then apply this frame to the wall as a unit.

 The easiest trim for making frames is flat, wide casings that have no profile.
 This is the basis for traditional, extra-wide trim and moulding designs, with smaller trim and molding elements added afterwards piece-by-piece to enhance the look.
 Flat trim is usually thick enough that it’s easy to cut biscuit slots on the ends and edges of adjoining pieces of butt-joined trim.
 Cut the pieces of wood to the length that you need for the top and sides, mill biscuit slots into adjoining ends and edges, then swab glue into the joints with a plumber’s flux brush before bringing parts together with biscuits and clamps.
 A sheet of plywood or particleboard on sawhorses makes a perfect jobsite workbench, and you only need to leave the joints clamped for 10 minutes before carefully taking the frame out, setting it aside to dry completely, then assembling another frame with the same clamps.
 Sand, stain and urethane your trim frames when they’re completely dry before they go on the wall.
 Door frames only have three sides, so temporarily fasten a brace to the back of the trim frame at the bottom.
 You’ll remove it just before installation on the wall.